olavsl/IT1901-ITP/docs/decisions.md

 ## .mailmap:

 * Maps the various author’s email to the a single name.
 This is because we in the beginning of the project ended up using gitlab with different accounts.

+## Packaging of "shipable product":
+ * The group decided to include prepackaged installers for linux (deb) and windows 10 for anyone who would want a LocalAccess version of the application eventhough its been depricated, as on a functional basis its identical to master.
+ * Therefore jlink and jpackage, which was used for this, is only to be implemented in that seperate brach called LocalAccess
+ * See [releases](../../releases/README.md) for info on how to package yourself or to find the installers